 In addition to the scholarships, the club has provided funds for youth activities, such as Police Explorers, Flag Football, and Softball League.

-The club raises funds through their Annual Fair, Festival of Lights and Garage Sale.
+The club raises funds through their Annual Fair, Festival of Lights and other fundraising events.
 In addition they have a Santa’s Brunch for Coconut Creek children.
 The members also volunteer for City of Coconut Creek events such as the annual Butterfly Festival.
 In addition the club members still like to have social events, such as going to plays, dinners and evening get-togethers.

 The club year coincides with the school year – September – June.